coralproject/ask-docs/docs_dir/sponge/index.md

     * This is initialized by the `PILLAR_URL` environment variable.
 * `var uuid string`: Universally Unique Identifier used for the logs.

-To read more about strategy JSON files, you can read [our page on strategy files](strategy).
+To read more about strategy JSON files, you can read [our section on strategy files](#strategy-files).

 ## Source